willforde/WillSpeek/README.md

 # WillSpeek
 Python Text to Speach using Sapi5 with server / client model

 Very much a work in progress.
-I have started work on this project again.
-Hope to finish it this time.
+Eventually I will finish this project, once I get back to it.

 # Info
 I created this project as a way to have good TTS on linux, because TTS on linux at the moment is dreadful.
 For a long time I wanted to switch to linux but I needed a good linux TTS software but could not find one.